5 dessert parlours to try in Chinatown London

 The Mango Cake has a zingy, fruity taste with layers of fresh mango on top of the cream, perfect for spring.
 While their Creamy Custard Buns with a sweet rich milky filling encased in soft dough are simply irresistible.

 The shop also makes customised birthday cakes in bright colours, topped with fresh fruit or in fun shapes like Hello Kitty.
-So why not surprise someone with a quirky custom-made Easter treat?
+So why not surprise someone with a quirky custom-made treat?

 Golden Gate Cake Shop, 13 Macclesfield St, London W1D 5BR